2016 Quarterly Meetings:

 Latest on Website!

-Our website is designed to expand the reach of HUNI to all residents of Indianapolis, as well as visitors who may have an interest in the historic areas of our city.
-Here, you'll find information on historic neighborhoods all in one place, information for neighborhood associations to support their work, ways to do historic research on your home, as well as activities in historic neighborhoods.
+Our website is designed to expand the reach of HUNI to all residents of Indianapolis, as well as to visitors who may have an interest in the historic areas of our city.
+Here you will find information on many of Indianapolis' historic neighborhoods, all in one place.
+The HUNI site also contains helpful information for neighborhood associations to support their work, ideas on how to do research on the history of your home or your office building, and activities occurring in Indianapolis' historic neighborhoods.

 Profiles in Preservation